The Office of Financial Aid can take into account certain special circumstances, which may affect your aid eligibility. These may include:

 • Parent attends college at least half-time.

-You can obtain a Special Conditions Application from Student Financial Services and submit it with the required supporting documentation.
 Please note that not all requests for special conditions are approved.

 FAFSA® is a registered trademark of the U.S. Department of Education.